frederic-perez/AmE-dictionary/data/idioms.md

 __lucky for you__
 __lucky loser__ :two: A sports competitor (player or team) who loses a match in a knockout tournament or loses in qualifying, but who then enters the main draw, usually when another competitor withdraws during the tournament because of illness, injury, or other reasons.
 __lucky monkey__ The concept of a “lucky monkey” is often associated with good fortune, playfulness, and positive energy.
-__lug<sup>1</sup>__ _n_ In James Ellroy’s novels, “lug” is a term used to refer to a person, usually a man, who is tough, strong, and maybe a little slow-witted.
+__lug<sup>1</sup>__ _n_ :two: /lʌɡ/ In James Ellroy’s novels, “lug” is a term used to refer to a person, usually a man, who is tough, strong, and maybe a little slow-witted.
 It’s often used in a slightly derogatory way to describe someone who’s not very sophisticated or intelligent, but is still physically imposing and intimidating.
+In Raymond Chandler’s novels, “lug” generally means a man, often with a connotation of being thick-headed or of limited ability.
 __lug<sup>2</sup>__ _v_ In James Ellroy’s novels, “lug” can also be used as a verb, and it means to carry or move something heavy or cumbersome with effort.
 It’s often used to describe a character physically dragging or hauling something, like a body or a heavy bag of evidence.
 __lump in (one’s) throat__ :two::hammer:
 __lunge at (someone or something)__ To leap toward someone or something, especially with the intent of grabbing, attacking, or striking them or it. _The criminal lunged at the police officer with a knife, but the cop was able to subdue him without difficulty._